-In the last few years, nonlocal problems have emerged extensively in physics models, operation research, queuing theory, mathematical finance, risk estimation, and others domains (see \cite{CSS}).
-The regional fractional Laplacian serves as a typical operator as the generator of the censored stable process.
-In fact, from the perspective of Probability, a symmetric $2s$-stable process in $\mathbb{R}^N$ killed upon leaving the set $\Omega$ is called a symmetric $2s$-stable process in $\Omega$.
-Bogdan, Burdzy and Chen \cite{BBC} (also see Guan and Ma \cite{CKS,GM}) extended this type of processes to obtain a version of the strong Markov process, named censored symmetric stable process.
-A censored stable process in an open set $\Omega\subset\mathbb{R}^N$ is derived from the symmetric stable process by suppressing its jumps from $\Omega$ to $\mathbb{R}^N\backslash\Omega$.
-We'd like to mention that the censored stable process has some interesting properties, which indicate certain differences between $(\frac12,\, 1)$ and $(0, \, \frac12]$ (see \cite[Theorem 1]{BBC}):
+In recent years, nonlocal problems have been increasingly studied across various fields such as physics models, operations research, queuing theory, mathematical finance, and risk estimation (see \cite{CSS}).
+The regional fractional Laplacian is a representative operator associated with the generator of a censored stable process.
+From a probabilistic perspective, a symmetric $2s$-stable process in $\mathbb{R}^N$ that is killed upon exiting a domain $\Omega$ is referred to as a symmetric $2s$-stable process confined to $\Omega$.
+Bogdan, Burdzy, and Chen \cite{BBC} (see also Guan and Ma \cite{CKS, GM}) extended this class of processes to construct a version of a strong Markov process, known as the censored symmetric stable process.
+A censored stable process in an open set $\Omega \subset \mathbb{R}^N$ is obtained by suppressing the jumps of a symmetric stable process from $\Omega$ to $\mathbb{R}^N \setminus \Omega$.
+It is worth noting that censored stable processes exhibit distinctive properties that highlight differences between the cases $s \in (\frac{1}{2}, 1)$ and $s \in (0, \frac{1}{2}]$ (see \cite[Theorem 1]{BBC}):

 (i) for $s\in(\frac12,\, 1)$, the censored symmetric $2s$-stable process in $\Omega$ has a finite lifetime and will approach $\partial \Omega$;

 (ii) for $s\in (0, \, \frac12]$, the censored symmetric $2s$-stable process in $\Omega$ is conservative and will never approach $\partial \Omega$.